2 min read

 Even though making decisions is something every person, everywhere, has to do every day, most of us haven’t been taught how to do it well.
 By the end of this post, you'll be better off than most.

-Good news: being a good decision-maker is not an innate characteristic.
+The good news is that being a good decision-maker is not an innate characteristic.
 It's not about how smart you are or how much you know.
-A bit of knowledge can actually hold you back - it’s possible to know just enough to be confident but not enough to be correct.
+A bit of knowledge can hold you back - you know just enough to be confident but not enough to be correct.

-Decision-making is a learned skill anyone can improve because good decisions aren’t about what you know but how you think.
+Decision-making is a learned skill anyone can improve.
+Good decisions aren’t about what you know but how you think.
 Process beats outcome any day.

 Process, not outcome

-The more important your decision is, the more complex and uncertain it becomes.
-The more critical your question or difficulty is, the less likely it is to have a correct answer.
+The more important your decision, the more complex and uncertain it becomes.
+The more critical your question or difficulty, the less likely you will have a correct answer.

-Even if it had a correct answer or solution, you could apply it and still get a bad outcome through bad luck or a variable outside your control.
+Even if it had a correct answer or solution, you could apply it and still have a bad outcome due to bad luck or a variable outside your control.

-If you're making tricky decisions in complicated circumstances, stop chasing accuracy.
-Stop looking for "the solution."
+If you're making tricky decisions in complicated circumstances, stop chasing accuracy and looking for 'the solution.'
 It doesn't exist.
-Focus on your process instead.
-Decide HOW you'll decide and who you'll decide it with.
+Instead, focus on your process.
+Decide how and with whom you'll decide.

 Screenshot 2023-12-05 at 2.16.45 PM